An important part of the work of ICAE is to highlight effects and the success stories of advocacy on adult learning and education (ALE).

 It requires an integrated and coordinated multi-sectoral approach.
 According to the outcomes and lesson learned from the BFA monitoring and the fields of learning identified in RALE, a concept of ALE and literacy that corresponds to the broader model, is needed – one not limited to the basic skills of reading and writing, but including many competences; a concept that ‘allows citizens to engage in lifelong learning and participate fully in community, workplace and wider society’ (RALE, p.
 2).

-- Continuing training and professional development
+- Continuing Education and Vocational Skills

 Although there exists an increasing diversity of adult learning and education programmes, frequently their principal focus is on vocational education and training (VET).
 Often men predominate in technical and vocational education and training and the participation of women is very low.